-Gettysburg, Pennsylvania: The Electric Map (Gone)A classic part of the battlefield visit experience at the National Park Service Visitor Center, dismantled in 2008.
+Gettysburg, Pennsylvania: The Electric Map (In Transition)A classic part of the battlefield visit experience at the National Park Service Visitor Center, dismantled in 2008.

-- Not currently open.
-Formerly in Gettysburg National Military Park, put in storage in 2008, auctioned to a buyer in Hanover, PA in 2012.
+- Formerly in Gettysburg National Military Park, put in storage in 2008, auctioned to a buyer in Hanover, PA in 2012.